List of Last of the Summer Wine characters: Roz Utterthwaite

-Lolly Minerva Avery
+"Lolly" Minerva Avery

 (Julie T. Wallace; 2000–2001) Lolita "Lolly" Minerva Avery, known as Mrs. Avery to most, was Tom's live-in "associate"; much larger than him, and something of a battle-axe, yet rather easily manipulated.
 Although Tom always insisted that she was merely an acquaintance, Mrs Avery always wanted more, and was under the impression that Tom had promised to marry her.
 After a brief spell of living in the pair's bus, they moved into the deceased Compo's home, next-door to Nora Batty.
 During her stay at Compo's home, she began a rivalry with Nora, often copying each other (cleaning their windows or vacuuming their rugs).
 This was not to last; she threw Tom out and disappeared from the series after two years on the show.

-In Roy Clarke’s other sitcom Still Open All Hours two references are made to an off-screen "Mrs. Avery".
+Babs Avery (Helen Turaya; 2000) was Mrs. Avery's niece who arrived with Tom, involved in a couple of schemes.
+The character was so unpopular that she was axed after just three episodes without explanation.